quantumlabhome/quantumlabhome.github.io/_portfolio/02-dingchen.md

 excerpt: " Phd student of Henan Key Laboratory of Quantum Information and Cryptography"
 collection: portfolio
 ---
-**This space serves as a temporary digital home for his information and achievements.**
+This space serves as a <font color="#dd0000">temporary digital home</font> for his information and achievements.
 <br>
 Chen Ding is a Phd student degree student of Henan Key Laboratory of Quantum